ojm-it/modddels_1/modddels_annotations/README.md

 5. Run the generator

+---

 ## Entity

 An `Entity` is a modddel that holds multiple modddels (ValueObjects, Entities...).

+After creating the Entity, the validation is made in this order :

-- If any of its moddels is invalid, then the whole entity is Invalid.
-(It becomes an `InvalidEntityContent`).
+1. **Content Validation** : If any of its modddels is invalid, then this Entity becomes an `InvalidEntityContent` that holds the `contentFailure` (which is the failure of the first encountered invalid modddel).

-- If all the modddels are valid, then the entity is valid (It becomes a `ValidEntity`).
+2. **→ Validations passed** : The entity is valid, and becomes a `ValidEntity` that holds the valid version of its modddels.

-### Usage of Entity
+### Usage

 1. Create an Entity, and annotate it with `@modddel`